chizhang529/smart-fit/README.md

 <img src="./pics/android-workflow.jpeg" width="600" height="300" />
 </p>

-:exclamation: We realized that Bluetooth Service can only be binded with one activity at a time near the end of the project timeline, so the way we handled BLE (simply binding and unbinding when switching activities) was not elegant.
+:exclamation: We realized that Bluetooth Service could only be binded with one activity at a time near the end of the project timeline, so the way we handled BLE (simply binding and unbinding when switching activities) was not elegant.
 We strongly suggest you use fragments inside one activity to achieve the same functionality.

 ## Android App GIF Demo
 Fitting Room App           |    Merchant App